patoui/secret_keeper/README.md

 # Secret Keeper
-Secret Keeper is a service to generate expiring password protected links containing secrets that can be shared
+Secret Keeper is a service to generate expiring password protected links containing secret messages that can be shared